ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_045/Transcripts/Prose/gs045-1_ActInf GuestStream 045.1 ~ Ramstead & Albarracin The inner screen model of consciousness_transcript.md

 1:00:56 _Maxwell:_
 That's a great set of questions.
-I gave a version of this talk to Luis Pasoa's group at the Neuroscience and Philosophy Salon, and Anna Shaunika asked a similar question.
+I gave a version of this talk to Luis Pessoa's group at the Neuroscience and Philosophy Salon, and Anna Ciaunica asked a similar question.
 Mahault probably has a better response.
 I would point you in the direction of the work of Anna Shaunika.
 She has some really cool work on co embodiment and cohomeostasis and pregnancy and this kind of thing.